 The University of Cambridge conducted a study on habit formation and learning in young children in which they found that money habits in children are formed by the time they are seven years old.
 That’s pretty young and it means that your behaviours towards money have an impact on how your kids see it by an early age.

-Do you pay with credit card a lot of the time?
+Do you pay with a credit card a lot of the time?
 Do you argue about money?
 Do you maintain beliefs that it shouldn’t be talked about?
 The little ones will be noticing, so it’s incredibly important to set a positive example that they can emulate when they grow older.
+If you are in debt, check these tips to pay your credit card debt faster.

 “Things Cost Money”